magento/merchdocs/src/system/saas.md

 ## Commerce API key and private key {#apikey}

 When you create a Commerce account, identified by a Commerce ID (MageID), you can generate a Commerce API key and private key.
-To use Commerce Services, such as Product Recommendations, the license-holder must generate these keys in order to pass entitlement validation.
+To use Commerce Services, such as Product Recommendations or Live Search, the license-holder must generate these keys in order to pass entitlement validation.
 These keys can then be passed to the systems integrator or development team that manages the Commerce Services projects and environments on behalf of the license-holder.
 If you are a solution integrator, you are also entitled to use these services for your own needs.
 In that case, the signer of the Commerce partner contract should generate the keys.

 ### Generate an API key and private key {#genapikey}